fahadsaleem020/ebravo-scrapper/README.md

 The server will listen on the specified port (or default port 3000) and generate an IPTV playlist file at the specified file path (or default file path "./iptv.m3u").

-## Usage

 ### Endpoints

 The server exposes the following endpoints:

-- `/online`: Returns a "online" response when accessed, indicating that the server is running.
 - `/`: Generates an IPTV playlist file based on the channels extracted from a web page and serves it as a download when accessed.

 ### Functions